 The licensee: Performed site-specific calculations to demonstrate that the limiting SFP HCLPF capacity value is greater than the peak spectral acceleration of the site-specific GMRS.
-Yes Notes from the reviewer: The NRC staff confirmed that the licensee followed the methodology described in the SFP Evaluation Guidance Report in calculation 1BAT35013-AQ-CAL-001, Revision 0, to calculate an SFP HCLPF capacity.
-The resulting HCLPF value is greater than the site-specific GMRS; therefore, it is reasonable to conclude that the SFP has sufficient capacity to withstand a seismic event at least up to the GMRS without failure that would lead to a rapid draindown.
+Yes Notes from the reviewer: The NRC staff confirmed that the licensee followed the methodology SFP Evaluation Guidance Report in Jensen Hughes calculation No. CAL-001, "ONS SFP Structural Calculation," Revision 0, dated Octol calculate an SFP HCLPF capacity.
+The resulting HCLPF value of 1. than the site-specific GMRS peak spectral acceleration of .86g; there reasonable to conclude that the SFP has sufficient capacity to withst event at least up to the GMRS without failure that would lead to a rap described in the 1 PJA25021-AQ- ber 27, 2017, to 39g is greater efore, it is and a seismic bid draindown.
 Deviation(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
 The NRC staff concludes that: The SFP has sufficient capacity to withstand a seismic event at least up to the GMRS without failure that would lead to a rapid draindown.